matthew-schultz/botaniary/README.md

 # botaniary
-like aviary but for plants
+like an aviary but for plants